Mahalakshmi2705/Experiment--04-Implementation-of-combinational-logic-using-universal-gates/README.md

 Implementation of combinational logic using universal-gates

-AIM:
+Aim:

 To implement the given logic function using NAND and NOR gates and to verify its operation in Quartus using Verilog programming.

 F=((C'.B.A)'(D'.C.A)'(C.B'.A)')' using NAND gate